enricobottazzi/Web3-Identity-Landscape/README.md

 ** Add an image here **

-Web3 social-based applicationswill eventually create better ways for people to express themselves, coordinate, connect and interact on the web.
+Web3 social-based applications will eventually create better ways for people to express themselves, coordinate, connect and interact on the web.

+## Projects

 | Project Name     | Descrption      | Tech/Data Stack     |
 | -------------    | --------        |  --------    |